medialab/minet/docs/cli.md

   --strip-protocol, --dont-strip-protocol         Whether or not to strip the protocol when normalizing the url.
 Defaults to strip protocol.
   --strip-trailing-slash, --dont-strip-trailing-slash
                                                   Whether or not to trailing slash when normalizing url.
 Defaults to strip trailing slash.
+  --twitter                                       Whether to consider and parse the given urls as coming from Twitter.
+  --youtube                                       Whether to consider and parse the given urls as coming from YouTube.
   -s SELECT, --select SELECT                      Columns of input CSV file to include in the output (separated by `,`).
   --total TOTAL                                   Total number of items to process.
 Necessary if you want to display a finite progress indicator.
   -o OUTPUT, --output OUTPUT                      Path to the output file.
 By default, the results will be printed to stdout.
+  --rcfile RCFILE                                 Custom path to a minet configuration file.
+  -h, --help                                      show this help message and exit

 columns being added to the output: